Frequently Asked Questions

 A pharmacy has distributed an inordinate amount of compounded human drug products interstate if the number of prescription orders for compounded human drug products that the pharmacy distributed interstate during any calendar year is greater than 50% of the sum of:

-- the number of prescription orders for compounded human drug products that the pharmacy sent out of (or caused to be sent out of) the facility in which the drug products were compounded during that same calendar year; plus
+- the number of prescription orders for compounded human drug products that the pharmacy sent out of (or caused to be sent out of) the facility in which the drug products were compounded during that same calendar year; and

 - the number of prescription orders for compounded human drug products that were dispensed (eg, picked up by a patient) at the facility in which they were compounded during that same calendar year.